MalulekaSamkelo/E-Commerce-Sales-Dashboard/README.md

 # E-Commerce-Sales-Dashboard
-Interacctive dashboard to track and analyze onlinesales data.
+Interacctive dashboard to track and analyze online sales data.